git-moss/ConvertWithMoss/README.md

 The conversion process creates one destination file for each preset found in a SoundFont file.
 The mono files are combined into stereo files.
 If the left and right channel mono samples contain different loops, the loop of the left channel is used.

+### DecentSampler

+The Decent Sampler plugin is a free (but closed source) sample player plugin that allows you to play sample libraries in the DecentSampler format (files with extensions: dspreset and dslibrary).
+See https://www.decentsamples.com/product/decent-sampler-plugin/
+The format specification is available here: https://www.decentsamples.com/wp-content/uploads/2020/06/format-documentation.html#the-sample-element

+A preset file contains a single preset.
+A dspreset file contains only the description of the multisample.
+The related samples are normally kept in a separate folder.
+Only WAV files are supported.
+A dslibrary file contains several dspreset files incl. the samples compressed in ZIP format.

 ## Destination formats

 The following multisample formats can be the destination of a conversion.